hoggle64/prometheus_dynamic_exporter/README.md

 Make sure to change the hostname in the "targets"-list.
 Change username+password like you've configured in basic auth before.
 Make sure to set the insecure_skip_verify part to true if you are using the self singed certificate.
 Also notice that the scheme is set to https.

+# Time to live
+There is a build in mechanism which makes sure no old data will be read.
+E.g. imagine your cronjob producing metric files will fail for some reason at some point in time.
+The last generated metric would be read over and over again and would result in a "flat line" in Prometheues which is bad.
+You can set your time to live for your metric file inside the file by just adding a line "ttl = 10 seconds".
+This would make sure that the file will only be processed 10 seconds after it was created.
+If you set delete_on_eol to 1 the file will additionally be deleted after 10 seconds.

 # And now ?
 Add more metrics !
 Just drop more textfiles in your configured metrics directory.
 Make sure you use the *.metrics* file extension.
 Inside your .metrics files simply add key values pairs like this: